-Triathlon suits are an accessory that triathletes often look for as they get more serious about the sport.
+Triathlon suits are something that triathletes might consider investing in as they get more serious about the sport, of if they have a budget that allows for a more complete stock of tri gear.
 While it is possible to train for and race in triathlons with a simple sport shirt and tri shorts, the benefit of a triathlon suit is that it is engineered specifically for the sport and can significantly reduce transition times.
 The transition time reduction comes from the triathlete’s ability to keep on piece of gear on for the entire race, rather than changing at the first and possible the second transition.
 For someone who wants to get serious about their times, or do longer triathlons, a triathlon suit is a wise investment.

 What Makes a Good Tri Suit